Fall Term Schedule

 |

 A survey of major developments in socio-cultural anthropological thought from the 19th century up to the present.
 This course is strongly recommended for students who are interested in graduate school in anthropology or related fields.
 Strongly encouraged for students pursuing honors in anthropology.
-Prerequisite: At least one previous course in anthropology or permission of instructor.
+At least 1 previous course in Anthropology or permission of the instructor.

 |